5 mg, 10 mg, 20 mg, 40 mg, 80 mg prolonged release tablets

 When a patient no longer requires therapy with oxycodone, it may be advisable to taper the dose gradually to prevent symptoms of withdrawal.

-Hypersensitivity to any of the constituents, respiratory depression, head injury, paralytic ileus, acute abdomen, delayed gastric emptying, chronic obstructive airways disease, cor pulmonale, severe bronchial asthma, hypercarbia, known oxycodone sensitivity or in any situation where opioids are contraindicated, moderate to severe hepatic impairment, severe renal impairment (creatinine clearance <10 ml/min), chronic constipation, concurrent administration of monoamine oxidase inhibitors or within 2 weeks of discontinuation of their use.
+Hypersensitivity to oxycodone or to any of the excipients listed in section 6.1.
+Oxycodone must not be used in any situation where opioids are contraindicated: respiratory depression, head injury, paralytic ileus, acute abdomen, delayed gastric emptying, chronic obstructive lung disease, cor pulmonale, severe bronchial asthma, hypercarbia, known oxycodone sensitivity or in any situation where opioids are contraindicated, moderate to severe hepatic impairment, severe renal impairment (creatinine clearance <10 ml/min), chronic constipation, concurrent administration of monoamine oxidase inhibitors or within 2 weeks of discontinuation of their use.
 Not recommended for pre-operative use or for the first 24 hours post-operatively.
 Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.
 Pregnancy.

 tablets should not be used where there is a possibility of paralytic ileus occurring.
 Should paralytic ileus be suspected or occur during use, Longtec